gpujs/gpu.js/README.md

 Creates a GPU accelerated kernel transpiled from a javascript function that computes a single element in the 512 x 512 matrix (2D array).
 The kernel functions are ran in tandem on the GPU often resulting in very fast computations!
 You can run a benchmark of this [here](http://gpu.rocks).
 Typically, it will run 1-15x faster depending on your hardware.
-You can experiment around with the [kernel playground here](http://gpu.rocks/playground) Matrix multiplication (perform matrix multiplication on 2 matrices of size 512 x 512) written in GPU.js:
+Matrix multiplication (perform matrix multiplication on 2 matrices of size 512 x 512) written in GPU.js:

 ## Browser